alexisch00/Patterns-in-trading-data/README.md

   - `compute_rf_importances()`: trains a Random Forest on the clustered data to detect the top-N important features
   - `feature_clock_pipeline()`: builds a UMAP embedding, fits a NonLinearClock visualization on selected features, and saves a feature-clock plot

+- **preprocessing_SVM01.R**
+  Implements data cleaning and transformation steps for the SVM01 dataset:
+  - NA-based column removal
+  - Constant-value column removal
+  - Random sampling and near-zero variance filtering
+  - Mean imputation for remaining numeric NAs
+  - Correlation-based feature reduction

+ - **svm01_datasets_for_algorithms.R**
+  Prepares specialized SVM01 subsets for modeling and evaluation:
+  - Merges cleaned SVM01 with final_data_rvm01, preserving a specified set of high-NA columns
+  - Filters rows to four target company groups and creates a Group factor
+  - Engineers fee-code signal metrics (non-NA/non-zero count, sum, any-nonzero indicator) from columns 316–365
+  - Detects highly correlated fee columns, aggregates each group into a new summed feature, and removes the originals
+  - Splits data into dataset_a (347 non-NA) and dataset_b (347 NA) for separate analyses
+  - Constructs model-ready outputs: dataset_a, dataset_b, svm_for_material, and svm_for_market

 ## Getting Started
 ### OFD - FDS
 1. **Preprocessing (R)**